cloudnativelabs/kube-shell/README.md

 By default drop-down suggestion list also displays in-line documentation, you can turn on/off inline documnetation by pressing F4 button.

+You can run any shell command by prefixing command with "!".
+For e.g. !ls would list from the current directory.

 ## Under the hood

 Other than generation of suggestions all heavy lifting is done by Python's [prompt toolkit](https://github.com/jonathanslenders/python-prompt-toolkit), [Pygments](http://pygments.org) libraries.

 A GO [program](misc/python_eats_cobra.go) is used to generate kubectl's commands, subcommands, arguments, global options and local options in [json](kubeshell/data/cli.json) format.
-Kube-shell uses json file to suggest commands, subcommands, options and args.
+Kube-shell uses generated json file to suggest commands, subcommands, options and args.
 For server side completion kube-shell uses [client-python](https://github.com/kubernetes-incubator/client-python) libray to fetch the resources.

 ## Acknowledgement